6th Prime Minister of Barbados – Rt. Hon. David John Howard Thompson 2008 – 2010

 Thompson began his academic career at St. Gabriel’s Junior School, later studying at Combermere Secondary School.
 Thompson pursued a degree in Law from the University of the West Indies (UWI).
 He went on to complete a Legal Education Certificate at UWI’s Hugh Wooding Law School in Trinidad.

 A natural debater and public speaker, it was clear that Thompson was destined for politics at an early age.
-During his time at Combermere, young Thompson became a local celebrity when he appeared on Understanding, a popular secondary school’s television debate programme.
+During his time at Combermere, young Thompson became a local celebrity when he appeared on Understanding, a favorite secondary school’s television debate programme.

 Meanwhile, Thompson was an active member of the youth arm of the DLP where he soon became Prime Minister Errol Barrow’s protégé.
 The young debater eventually held the Presidential role of the Young Democrats in 1980 and again in 1982, once again claiming national attention.

-David Thompson was a sought after consultant to both regional and international organizations including:
+David Thompson was a sought-after consultant to both regional and international organizations including:

 » Commonwealth Secretariat

 » Commonwealth Parliamentary Association